Yijia Zhang

 Current Research

 A growing literature on platform economy finds that people of colour, immigrants and refugees frequently struggle on the lowest rung of the platform hierarchy.
-The advertised flexibility, autonomy and opportunity of Uber and Airbnb are somehow distributed unequally among racialized groups.
+The advertised flexibility, autonomy and opportunity of Uber and Airbnb are somehow distributed unequally among racialised groups.
 Could there be an alternative platform economy where the racial hierarchy is not reproduced?
-Vancouver’s ethnic platforms (ride-hailing, food delivery, online supermarket, parallel trading, private kitchen, etc.) in the Chinese community serve as a case where platforms are invested and started by ethnic entrepreneurs, who hire co-ethnic professionals and gig workers to serve the everyday needs of the ethnic community members.
-Currently designing a qualitative research plan, I hope to explore how ethnic workers make decisions about working at ethnic platforms and how they experience race and ethnicity working in the ethnic platform economy, which is still situated in the Canadian city of Vancouver.
+Chinese-language platforms (ride-hailing, food delivery, online supermarket, parallel trading, private kitchen, etc.) in host countries serve as a case where platforms are invested and operated by ethnic entrepreneurs, who hire co-ethnic professionals and gig workers to meet the consumption desires of the ethnic community members.
+Currently writing my dissertation, I hope to explore, among other questions, how ethnic workers make decisions about working at ethnic platforms and how they experience race and ethnicity working in the ethnic platform economy.

 Publications